 If you put the pizza on a cold baking sheet, then this can only make things worse – as now the sheet is transferring a colder temperature to the bottom of the pizza.

-In a real wood fired pizza oven, you have extreme heat from the whole oven, with the floor of the oven extremely hot to cook the base in seconds, while the surrounding temperature taking care of the toppings.
+In a real wood fired pizza oven, you have extreme heat from the whole oven, with the floor of the oven extremely hot to cook the base in seconds, while the surrounding temperature takes care of the toppings.

 If you don’t have a stone or steel, then I recommend you invest in one.
 But for a temporary solution, you could try a thick baking sheet which may work.

-If you put two stones in your oven and heat sufficiently, then you can move your pizza to the second stone half way through cooking.
+If you put two stones in your oven and heat sufficiently, then you can move your pizza to the second stone halfway through cooking.
 This really will give you the brownest, crispiest crust on the bottom.

-I’ve written a complete guide to using a pizza stone that you should check out if you are considering getting a pizza stone to improve your pizza making.
+I’ve written a guide to using a pizza stone that you should check out if you are considering getting a pizza stone to improve your pizza making.

 2. Use The Right Temperatures

-Using the highest temperature might work in a proper pizza oven, but in a home oven this might not be the best idea if you can’t heat the bottom enough.
+Using the highest temperature might work in a proper pizza oven, but in a home oven, this might not be the best idea if you can’t heat the bottom enough.